zytedata/zyte-spider-templates/docs/customization/pages.rst

     form, and builds a request out of it with the :doc:`form2request
     <form2request:index>` library.

-By default, the first builder from the list above is used, but if multiple builders yield the same search request, that search request is preferred.
+By default, the first builder from the list above that yields a search request is used, but if multiple builders yield the same search request, that search request is preferred.

 This is implemented in the :class:`zyte_spider_templates.pages.search_request_template.DefaultSearchRequestTemplatePage`